Master of the Dirt

 we don’t allow any professionals.
 Then it happened another time down in Kentucky, when I drove

-old man Clary out of Louisville.
+for old man Clary out of Louisville.
 They had a drivers meeting and said we don’t want to let him

 run.
 So guess what happened?
 It rained and I laughed all the way home.
 First I laughed at them,